godot-extended-libraries/godot-pivot-painter/reference-pivot-painter.md

 In Godot Engine will need to rotate the vertices from the object's origin while accounting parent's current offsets.

+## Special Notes

+The coordinates are taken from the world center, instead of the origin of active object or 3d cursor.

+Some minor options have made to fit the original implementation, e.g. In "SelectionOrder" texture, order starts from 1 instead of 0.

 #### RGB CHANNELS
 | Texture name | Name in code | Function name |